LibrariesHacked/library-carpentry-bristol/introduction-to-data/README.md

 This Library Carpentry lesson introduces librarians to working with data.
 At the conclusion of the lesson you will:

-- understand terms, phrases, and concepts data analysis;
+- understand terms, phrases, and concepts in software development and data science
-- identify and use best practice in data structures.
+- identify and use best practice in data structures
+- use regular expressions in searches

 Schedule
 --------